Fill your College Details

 1. Dedicated Devices

-Dedicated devices are those that are exclusively assigned to a single process or user.
-These devices cannot be shared among multiple processes.
-For instance, a dedicated printer might only print documents for a specific user or process.
+Dedicated devices are the ones that are used for one process or a single user.
+The devices can't be used by another process.
+For example, a dedicated printer can print documents for a specific user or process alone.

 2. Shared Devices